Marangu Route Climbing 6 Days

 DAY 1: Arusha - Kili, Mandara Hut.
 (1,372m) 4-5 hrs walk.

 Morning drive through Kilimanjaro’s semi-tropical foothills to Marangu situated on the south-eastern side of the mountain.
 As you drive, there are usually some excellent views of the snow-capped peak.
-On arrival at Marangu gate, you and your team of guides and porters, pick up any last minute supplies for the trek, and head to the entrance of Mount Kilimanjaro National Park to register for the climb.
-The forest teems with brightly coloured bird life, colobus and other varieties of monkey.
-The flora includes numerous mosses, lichens and flowers, as well as delicate orchids.
-If the skies are clear you may have fine views over the town of Moshi lying at the edge of the plain far below.
+On arrival at Marangu gate, you and your team of guides and porters, pick up any last-minute supplies for the trek and head to the entrance of Mount Kilimanjaro National Park to register for the climb.
+The forest teems with brightly-colored bird life, colobus and other varieties of monkey.
+The flora includes numerous mosses, lichens, and flowers, as well as delicate orchids.
+If the skies are clear you may have fine views over the town of Moshi lying at the edge of the plains far below.
 Dinner and overnight stay at Mandara Hut

 DAY 2: Mandara Hut - Horombo (3,720 m) 5-7hrs walk.